Document Tree

 The repository is designed to simplify the management of the deployment configurations for multiple applications and environments.
 It provides a single location where the deployment configurations can be stored and updated, making it easier for developers to maintain and update the configurations.

-By using this repository, developers can easily access the deployment configurations for each environment and make changes as needed.
-This reduces the risk of errors and inconsistencies across environments, which can lead to problems during deployment on production.
+Using this repository, developers can easily access the deployment configurations for each environment and make changes as needed.
+This reduces the risk of errors and inconsistencies between environments that can cause problems during production deployment.

 Schematic structure of the repository: